 With advances in technology, tools, and connectivity, virtual recruiting is a mainstay of the search firm process.
-In recent years, many employers have also embraced virtual recruiting as part of their process and have experienced first-hand how web-enabled functionality is creating efficiency.
+In recent years, virtual recruitment companies have experienced first-hand how web-enabled functionality is creating efficiency.
 According to a LinkedIn 2018 Global Trends Report, “video interviews are largely replacing the traditional phone screen.”
 We are also seeing it replace the in-person interview.

 Though virtual recruiting is not a new concept, many companies are just stepping into this foray as they adjust to COVID-19 work-from-home restrictions.
-While many companies are experiencing temporary downsizings during the pandemic, others are still actively recruiting for talent.
-Candidates are exploring and hiring is occurring.
+While many companies are experiencing temporary downsizings during the pandemic, others are still actively recruiting and hiring during COVID-19.
+Candidates are still exploring job-listing sites and sending resumes at similar rates.
 As we come out of this worldwide challenge together, it is likely that the trend toward virtual recruiting will have increased and become integral to how companies engage, select, and hire.

 Wherever you are in the spectrum of virtual recruiting experience, and whatever tools you are using (Skype, Zoom, FaceTime, and the myriad of others), these unusual times require each of us to hone our people, process, and technology skills to a new level.

 Successfully doing so requires a change in cultural mindset and an operational shift for it to be fully embraced.
 At a tactical level, proactive and careful preparation is one of the easiest things to do and makes a major difference in the video interviewing experience for all participants.
 Now, more than ever, it is important to take into consideration how the overall recruiting and interview experience sends a powerful message to candidates about what it’s like to work for your company and how you treat and value your employees.